Table of Contents

 - Reach: number of people who have been able to see the hashtag.
 Audience

+Why are these metrics important?
+They give us a very good approximation to how popular our hashtag has been.
+If our boss asks us how many people have seen the “hashtag of that campaign”?
+We should respond with the reach figure.
 Both metrics are potential, it is always important to emphasize this fact.
 Our recommendation is to always use them in a comparative way with other campaigns or similar events.
 This way we will have a much better idea of whether we are succeeding or not.

 Twitter analytics take time

 The conclusion we want to highlight in this post is that measuring on Twitter is not something that is done in a minute.
 Many companies and Twitter users look at the number of publications in each hashtag and that’s it.
 No. That’s not right, there are many other factors.
 In this post we have focused on the original content and the impacts and reach, but there are many more.
 We recommend you to dive into the pool of Twitter analytics and discover all they have to offer.
 With Tweet Binder any user can obtain free Twitter analytics.
 You just need to login on www.tweetbinder.com with a Twitter account and type the hashtag you need to analyze.
 Tweet Binder’s reports track any hashtag, term or account.
 It is really important to analyze the main stats of our hashtag analysis but we also have to go further.
 If we only look at the main stats we will have a poor Twitter hashtag analysis.
 We need to go beyond those general numbers and look into the rest of information Tweet Binder Twitter reports give back.

 When running a Twitter hashtag analysis it is important to see how many tweets have been published with the analyzed hashtag.
 It is as important to know the potential impacts and reach it has had.
 Tweet Binder offers a module that displays all this data in a same place.